Ohio Subtractions From Income

 Deduct the amount of employer wage and salary expenses that you did not deduct for federal income tax purposes because you instead claimed the federal work opportunity tax credit.

 Deduct refunds or reimbursements of expenses you originally deducted on a prior year federal income tax return if the following conditions are met:

 * The refund or reimbursement was included in your federal adjusted gross income on your 2016 federal 1040, line 21; AND

 * The expense for which you were refunded or reimbursed was deducted as an itemized deduction on Schedule A of a prior year federal income tax return.

 Repayment of Income Reported In a Prior Year

 Enter the amount of income that you paid back in a subsequent year if that amount meets the following three requirements:

-- For Federal income tax purposes you claimed either (i) an itemized deduction on Schedule A of your current IRS income tax return for the amount repaid OR (ii) a tax credit based upon the amount repaid; AND
+* For Federal income tax purposes you claimed either (i) an itemized deduction on Schedule A of your 2016 federal income tax return for the amount repaid OR (ii) a tax credit on your 2016 federal income tax return based upon the amount repaid; AND

-- In the year you received the income, the income did not qualify for either the resident or nonresident/part year resident credits on Schedules C or D on your Ohio income tax return.
+* In the year you received the income, the income did not qualify for either the resident or nonresident/part year resident credits on your Ohio income tax return.

 Portion of Certain College Grants Used To Pay Room and Board